codster15/Crush-Calculator/README.md

 # Crush Calculator

 Welcome to the Crush Calculator!
 This fun and engaging web app allows you to calculate the compatibility between you and your crush in a playful manner.
-Built with love and a bit of humor, it's the perfect way to break the ice or simply enjoy a light-hearted moment..
+Built with love and a bit of humor, it's the perfect way to break the ice or simply enjoy a light-hearted moment.

 ## Getting Started